Hadeweka/Inuhh-Shinvasion/README.md

 Current version of the game: 1.0.1 (May 2nd 2019)

+### I am on Windows and lazy

+Download this repository using the green Clone/Download button as a zip file and extract it to any place you want.

+Then just exectute "Inuhh Shinvasion.exe", be happy and submit any bugs to me ;-)

+### I'd rather install everything manually

 The game is written in Ruby and programmed using the Gosu library.
 Use [Ruby Installer](https://rubyinstaller.org/downloads/) on Windows and make sure to use Ruby Version 2.0 or preferably newer.

 Download this repository using the green Clone/Download button as a zip file and extract it to any place you want.

 Execute then the file "Setup.rb" from the folder to install the required Ruby Gems Gosu and Mathn.
+If you REALLY like to install things manually, install the two gems using "gem install gosu" and "gem install mathn".
+If you are not on Windows, use https://www.libgosu.org/ for an instruction to install Gosu.

 The game itself can be started by using "ruby Inuhh.rb" in a terminal or by executing "Inuhh Shinvasion.rbw" on Windows.

+## What else?

 Don't expect any music besides some jingles.
 This game has none.
 And this is because ~~this game is an experimental avantgarde game which will leave your imagination with the task of creating background music~~ I have no talent and was too lazy to search for free music.